andreas-jonsson/vbados/README.md

 can also be accessed from within Windows 3.x .

 It uses around 10KiB of memory, and auto-installs to an UMB if available.
+This is still much less memory than a SMB client and network stack!

 ### Usage